CommWebTeam/en_to_fr_mapper/README.md

 #### Extra tag in the French document

 In the reverse case, extra rows will instead have to be added to the English content list to align it with the French content list.
 The cleaned English structure won't contain the extra tags in the French document, so the user will have to indicate what the extra French tags consist of.

-The user can denote in the English contents that the row consists of an extra tag for the French content using an opening &lt;, followed by the name and attributes of the tag (the closing > is optional following the tag - this should work either way).
+The user can add a row in the English contents that consists of an extra tag for the French row, using an opening &lt; followed by the name and attributes of the tag (the closing > is optional following the tag - this should work either way).
+The tag in the English row, and then the contents of the French row that the tag is aligned with, are appended to the previous French row.

 For example, if the English document has the following html: